Hours: Full-time, in-person, and occasional weekends required

 Identify, codify, and share best practices on choral music instruction with teaching staff by leading and curating engaging professional development

-Ensure that culturally sustaining and responsive pedagogical approaches are consistently employed in rehearsal and performance
+Collaborate with program leadership to ensure that culturally sustaining and responsive pedagogical approaches are consistently employed in rehearsal and performance

 Collaborate with experts to refine singer evaluation norms and processes